sedostheatre/sedos.co.uk/input/shows/2022-american-idiot.md

 An energy-fuelled rock opera, *American Idiot* features little dialogue and instead relies on the lyrics from Green Day's groundbreaking album to execute the story line.

 This show includes offensive language and depictions of suicide and drug use.
 Haze, smoke, strobe lighting and loud noises may be used.

+*American Idiot* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 4-14 May 2022.